neul-labs/stout/docs/ROADMAP.md

-# brewx Roadmap
+# stout Roadmap

-This document outlines planned extensions for brewx, following the **preprocessed index architecture**.
+This document outlines planned extensions for stout, following the **preprocessed index architecture**.

 ## Architecture Principle

-brewx achieves its speed by preprocessing data at build time, not runtime:
+stout achieves its speed by preprocessing data at build time, not runtime:

 ```
 ┌─────────────────────────────────────────────────────────────────┐